beckyphan/beckyphan.github.io/_posts/2020-08-31-javascript_project_newtrition.markdown

 We learned not use var, which is a global variable, to avoid having global variables that may cause conflicts.

 #### data structures
-There are 6+1 primitive values in javascript: bigInt, boolean, undefined, number, string, symbol, and null
+There are 6+1 primitive values in javascript: bigInt, boolean, undefined, number, string, symbol, and null.
+The ways js organizes data is generally as objects and functions.

 #### functions, arrow functions
 Functions are a first-class objects and treated like any other variable in javascript, with the distinguishing factor being that they are able to be called.